Rational curves and the Hilbert Property on Jacobian Kummer varieties: Acknowledgements

 \section{Acknowledgements}

 We are in debt to J.\ Demeio for generously sharing many key insights into the Hilbert Property which simplify and generalise our previous arguments considerably.
-Z.\ Huang was supported by the DFG grant DE1646/4-2 at Leibniz Universität Hannover, and by the FWF grant No. P32428-N35 at IST Austria.
+The first author was supported by the Engineering and Physical Sciences Research Council (Grant number EP/R513143/1) and UKRI award UKRI094.
+The second author was supported by the DFG grant DE1646/4-2 at Leibniz Universität Hannover, and by the FWF grant No. P32428-N35 at IST Austria.
 This work was partly undertaken at the workshop ``Arithmetic Statistics and Local-Global Principles'' hosted by the Erwin Schrödinger International Institute for Mathematics and Physics, Vienna and the workshop ``Rational Points on Higher-Dimensional Varieties'' hosted by the International Centre for Mathematical Sciences, Edinburgh.
 We thank the organisers and the institutes for the hospitality.
+Last but not least, we thank the anonymous referee for helpful remarks.